-If you are looking for the best place to stay in Bilbao for the city’s history and culture, you should definitely stay in the old town of Casco Viejo.
-This is a stunning neighborhood, filled with beautiful architecture, lush parks, and an array of restaurants, bars, and shops.
+The old town Casco Viejo is the best place to stay in Bilbao for first time tourists.
+This is a stunning neighborhood, filled with beautiful architecture, lush parks, and an array of traditional restaurants, bars, and shops.
 If you want a central neighborhood with authentic vibe, the Old Town is place to book your hotel.